Each regular monthly DPiP event has space for 2-3 talks, each lasting around 15 minutes, with 5-10 minutes for questions.

 Rules for DPiP Talks and Speakers:

-- Talks should be a maximum of 15 minutes duration or less.
-This allows us to have a reasonably diverse selection of topics each month as we have a wide range of attendees.
+- Talks should be around 20 minutes duration or less allowing for Q&A. This allows us to have a reasonably diverse selection of topics each month as we have a wide range of attendees.

 - Talks should be non-promotional.
 Relevant examples and case studies can be used, but DPiP isn’t the place to advertise your business (unless you’re an event sponsor!)